 2013, Chapel Hill - Building the Value Chain for Earth Science Data and Information in Disaster Planning, Response, Management and Awareness

 Over the last five years attendance at the meetings has increased.
 In 2009 the Winter Meeting had 110 people and the Summer Meeting had 162.
-Currently, we are steady at both meetings around 200-220 people.
+Currently, we are steady at both meetings with around 200-220 people.

 ESIP Message Development

-ESIP 101 was developed in 2011 and given at ESIP meetings and as needed to interested groups.
+“ESIP 101” was developed in 2011 to explain ESIP and has been given at ESIP meetings and as needed to interested groups.

-About ESIP 1-pager – Developed and distributed an ESIP 1-pager to new and prospective members.
+“About ESIP” 1-pager was developed and distributed to new and prospective members.

 Continued to evolve language on website, through two updates of the website, ESIP language has continued to evolve to match our evolving understanding.

-Launched and maintained the Monday Update – Deliver the Monday Update weekly with key info about ESIP and around the ESIP Federation.
+Launched and maintained the “Monday Update” email to deliver key info about ESIP and around the ESIP Federation.

 Began using social media channels like Facebook and Twitter